jbclaramonte/testing/README.md

 working in the master branch on the 1.3-SNAPSHOT

 working in the master branch on the 1.4-SNAPSHOT

+working on 1.4.1 bugfix